GDQuest/blender-sequencer-multithreaded-render/README.md

 BPSRender requires

-- blender
+- `blender`
-- ffmpeg
+- `ffmpeg`

-to be available in the PATH environment variable in order to work.
+to be available in the `$PATH` environment variable in order to work.
 In case BPSRender will catch a missing dependency it will throw a message error similar to this:

 ```
 BPSRender couldn't find external dependencies: